deskbookers/frontend-expert-test/README.md

   * The city where the space is located
   * Extra data you think is usefull to show aswell

 It is up to you to decide which frameworks you want to use (or not).
-You could think of frameworks like Angular, jQuery, ReactJS, etc. It is up to you.
+You could think of frameworks like ReactJS, Angular, etc. It is up to you.

-As inspiration you can use this page: https://www.deskbookers.com/nl-nl/search?s=home-big&pid=ChIJVXealLU_xkcRja_At0z9AGY&q=Amsterdam&type=&lat=52.3702157&lng=4.895167900000001
-Your version doesn't need to be as extensive as this example.
+As inspiration you can use this page: https://www.deskbookers.com/nl-nl/explore?q=amsterdam Your version doesn't need to be as extensive as this example.

 Make sure the code is clean and robust.
 This is more important than the amount of features!